OpenGridMap/pgis/README.md

 ``source activate gisenv``

-Install python dependencies:
+Install Python dependencies:

 ``pip install -r requirements.txt``

-## Running the app
+## Running

 With a builting server (not ok for production):